IngoSchelterUBT/BTevalSpec/readme.md

 ./BTevalSpec.py -h add

 --------------------
- Add excitation without fit
+Add excitation without fitting

-  ./BTevalSpec.py [<gen-opt>] [--nsig=<nsig> | --nex=<nex> | --energy=<list-of-energies>] [--nofix] add
+  ./BTevalSpec.py [<gen-opt>] [--nsig=<nsig> | --nex=<nex> | --energy=<en>] [--nofix] add

-    Add new excitations either at given energies (optional) or automatically using a sigma-threshold (default: 2.0), i.e., add excitations that are larger than the mean value of maxima of ft-fit plus <nsig> times the standard deviation of maxima heights
-    Do no fit but guess phase and dipoles moments.
-    Before adding new excitations, the existing ones are fixed.
-Switch that off with the --nofix option
+    Add new excitations either at given energies (optional) or automatically using a sigma-threshold without fitting Before adding new excitations, the existing ones are fixed.
+Switch that off with the --nofix option.

+    <gen-opt>         General options
+    --nsig=<nsig>     For the current iteration, determines the threshold for adding new lines in the following way: (default: 2.0)
+                      The code takes the residue spectrum, which is essentially the Fourier spectrum minus the fit spectrum, which shows several peaks from the sine-cardinal shaped spectral lines.
+                      In order to distinguish main peaks from side peaks, the code finds all peak in the given spectral range and computes the mean peak height (hbar) and the peak-height standard deviation (hsig).
+                      Peaks that exceed hbar+<nsig>*hsig are accepted as new lines.
+    --nex=<nex>       Add <nex> of the next largest excitations (default: 0, i.e., disabled) --energy=<en>     Add excitations at the given energies (as comma-separated list, e.g., <en>=0.160,0.171).
+Initial values for line heights are extracted from the spectrum (default: , i.e., disabled)
+    --nofix           Old lines are automatically fixed (i.e., they gain a 'fix=True' in eval.yaml and are not fitted until released).
+The --nofix flag suppresses this behaviour.
+    --range=<lb,rb>   Determines the considered frequency range (in Ry) (default: 0.0,0.4 )
+                      Attention: This option is written into eval.yaml and remembered for future runs.
+    --imag            Only consider imaginary part (default: true for boost, false else)
+                      Attention: This option is written into eval.yaml and remembered for future runs.
+To undo it, set the 'imagonly' entry in eval.yaml to 'false' again.
+    --wref=<wref>     Reference-omega for error suppression - suppresses the line-shape error of already fitted lines (that produce spurious lines in the residue spectrum) when searching for new lines.
+                      Usually: small error suppression for <wref>=0.01, large suppression for <wref>=1.0. (default: 0.0)
 --------------------
 ```